ppc64le/charts/stable/ibm-influxdb/README.md

 Make sure to uncomment or configure the job settings after enabling it.
 If a password is not set, a random password will be generated.

 ## Limitations

+## NOTE
+This chart has been validated on ppc64le.